 - Excel formulas like SUMIF, OFFSET, COUNT, VLOOKUP, INDEX MATCH & other formulas.

-Example #1 – Comparative Excel Dashboard – Sales Performance Of Two Companies
+Example #1 – Comparative Dashboard (Sales Performance Of Two Companies)

-Now select the mankind sales data range from Jan to Dec, now go to conditional formatting in the home tab, under that select data bars, and in the data bars, select more data bar rules.
+- Step 3: Now select the mankind sales data range from Jan to Dec, now go to conditional formatting in the Home tab, under that select data bars, and in the data bars, select more data bar rules.

 Note: Simultaneously, these steps are applied for quarterly sales data also, only the maximum number option needs to be changed to 25000 under edit rule description with a different color bar.